imandra-ai/imandrax-vscode/README.md

 This works for `.iml` files, with basic syntax coloring, and the few methods that `imandrax-lsp` handles (for now).

-## TODO

-- [ ] config for check-on-save off/on (currently always on)
-- [ ] config to decide where to schedule tasks (cloud account? ssh to another machine?)
-- [ ] proper tracing through LSP itself (see https://github.com/c-cube/linol/discussions/28)

 ## Running for development